 Each year the festival features special guests who come to the community to perform and lead seminars on ragtime.
 There are returning artists each year who have an ongoing history with the event.

 This event is tied to a strong local musical heritage in Randall that arises from the genuine love of traditional American music.
 Ragtime in Randall is a chance to see a small Iowa community flourishing through art and culture.
 It is free and open to the public.

 Brian Keenan is a composer and performer of Ragtime and related music of the past and present.

-Rod and Tricia Biensen are a married couple and perform ragtime and other music styles together at weddings, funerals, churches, anniversaries, birthdays, adult care facilities, festivals, and other events.
+Rod Biensen performs ragtime and other musical styles at weddings, funerals, churches, anniversaries, birthdays, adult care facilities, festivals, and other events.

 Rod has been performing music since 1974 when he started performing on piano professionally at Shakey’s Pizza Parlor in Ames.
 Since then, in addition to local performances, he has performed on the ragtime and Dixieland jazz circuits, including two cruises.
 He has performed 3 concerts with the Alabama Symphony and 1 concert with the Arkansas Symphony.